Optimal Age over Erasure Channels: Preliminaries

-and the error probability on the decoded messages is zero. \end{definition} \begin{definition} Given a channel EC($\epsilon$), we define the optimal average age $\Delta_\epsilon$ to be the minimum achievable average age.
+and the probability of error on the decoded messages is zero. \end{definition} \begin{definition} Given a channel {$q$EC($\epsilon$)}, we define the optimal average age $\Delta_\epsilon$ to be the minimum achievable average age.
 Formally,

 where $\Gamma$ is the set of all possible coding schemes. \\ The set $\mathcal{R}=\left\{(\epsilon,D); D\geq\Delta_\epsilon\text{ and }\epsilon\in[0,1]\right\}$ forms the set of achievable average ages over all erasure channels. \end{definition}